rchavezj/Cracking_The_Machine_Learning_Interview/README.md

 3. How does Bayesian methods do automatic feature selection?
 4. What do you mean by Bayesian regularization?
 5. When will you use Bayesian methods instead of Frequentist methods?
+6. Please explain Expectation-Maximization algorithm
+7. What is Variational Inference?
+8. What is Latent Dirichlet Allocation (LDA)?
+9. What is Markov chain?